1Mill/notes/books/joy-of-agility.md

   * Stand for one distinctive thing that will give you a competative advantage.
   * The Fear of Positioning: Companies are often afraid to stand for one thing since that means not standing for multiple other things
   * To broaded your appeal, narrow your position.
-* Author shifted focus from offering multiple product services to being "the XP consultancy": Industrial Logic's now single that was making them the most money.
+* Author shifted focus from offering multiple product services to being "the XP consultancy": Industrial Logic's now single focus that was making them the most money.

 * Organizations often suffer from too much buracracy which inhibit competition with more nimble competitors.
 * Being agile lets people (and companies) simply adapt to the real environment in which the people are working in with little overhead.